-According to the Methodological Expectations of Cochrane Intervention Reviews (MECIR), it is mandatory to plan the methods for identifiction of studies at the protcol level.
-In collaboration with the Information Specialist, the review authors will develop preliminary search strategies that are expected to meet the eligibility criteria for the review and ensure that relevant time periods and sources are covered.
+According to the Methodological Expectations of Cochrane Intervention Reviews (MECIR), it is mandatory to plan the methods for identification of studies at the protocol level.
+Review authors together with the Information Specialist of The CHBG, will develop preliminary search strategies that are expected to meet the eligibility criteria for the review and ensure that relevant time periods and sources are covered.
 Preferably, searches shall not be restricted by language or publication status.

 In the "Search methods for identification of studies" part of the Cochrane protocol, review authors are expected to describe in detail all the electronic database sources planned to be searched as well as the expected time span of search for each one of them.
 The following text can be used:

 “We will search the Cochrane Hepato-Biliary Group Controlled Trials Register (maintained and searched internally by the CHBG Information Specialist via the Cochrane Register of Studies Web), the Cochrane Central Register of Controlled Trials (CENTRAL; latest issue) in the Cochrane Library, MEDLINE Ovid (1946 to the date of the search), Embase Ovid (1974 to the date of the search), LILACS (Bireme; 1982 to the date of the search), Science Citation Index Expanded (Web of Science, 1900 to the date of the search), and Conference Proceedings Citation Index-Science (Web of Science; to the date of the search) (Royle 2003).
 Appendix XX gives the search strategies with the time spans of the searches.”